tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the client is aware of the server support, it SHOULD start an upload with the `Upload-Offset` header set to 0 in order to prevent the unnecessary informational response.

-### Draft Version Identification
+## Draft Version Identification

-> **RFC Editor's Note:**  Please remove this section prior to publication of a final version of this document.
+> **RFC Editor's Note:**  Please remove this section and `Upload-Draft-Version` from all examples prior to publication of a final version of this document.

-Server implementations of draft versions of the protocol MUST send a header field `Upload-Draft-Version` with the corresponding draft number as its value to the `104 (Upload Resumption Supported)` informational response.
+Client implementations of draft versions of the protocol MUST send a header field `Upload-Draft-Version` with the corresponding draft number as its value to its requests.
 For example, draft-tus-resumable-uploads-protocol-01 is identified using the header field `Upload-Draft-Version: 1`.

+Server implementations of draft versions of the protocol MUST NOT send a `104 (Upload Resumption Supported)` informational response when the draft version indicated by the `Upload-Draft-Version` header field in the request is missing or mismatching.

+Server implementations of draft versions of the protocol MUST also send a header field `Upload-Draft-Version` with the corresponding draft number as its value to the `104 (Upload Resumption Supported)` informational response.

 Client implementations of draft versions of the protocol MUST ignore a `104 (Upload Resumption Supported)` informational response with missing or mismatching draft version indicated by the `Upload-Draft-Version` header field.

+The reason both the client and the server are sending and checking the draft version is to ensure that implementations of the final RFC will not accidentally inter-op with draft implementations, as they will not check the existence of the `Upload-Draft-Version` header field.

 # Offset Retrieving Procedure {#offset-retrieving}